pingcap/docs-dm/en/manage-schema.md

 > **Note:**
 >
 > Because a table schema might change during data migration, to obtain a predictable table schema, currently the `operate-schema` command can be used only when the data migration task is in the `Paused` state.
-> It is strongly recommended to get and backup the table schema firstly before setting it, to avoid data loss due to mishandling.
+> To avoid data loss due to mishandling, it is **strongly recommended** to get and backup the table schema firstly before you set the schema.

 ## Parameters